Kubernetes Upgrades Are A Pain: How Devtron Can Help

 How Devtron Can Help

 As upgrades begin to deprecate resources, having a tool that can help with this is crucial.
-For example, when Pod Security Policies (PSP) were being deprecated, a lot of engineers were scrambling to ensure that there environment was up to date, running as expected, and wouldn’t go down.
+For example, when Pod Security Policies (PSP) were being deprecated, a lot of engineers were scrambling to ensure that their environment was up to date, running as expected, and wouldn’t go down.

 However, Devtron’s Deployment Template eliminates this hassle.
 It manages both backward and forward compatibility, so you don’t have to worry about making these updates yourself.
-All you need to do is utilize the Deployment Template and ensure you’re using its latest version.
+All you need to do is utilize the Deployment Template and ensure you’re using its latest chart version.
 With this approach, all your resources will be prepared for migration to the new cluster you’re upgrading to.
 This makes Devtron a valuable tool in managing Kubernetes deployments during upgrades.

 If you have any queries, don't hesitate to connect with us.
 Join the lively discussions and shared knowledge in our actively growing Discord Community.